ICCCIVY/2420-Assignment-1/README.md

 2. Verify the Droplet Creation

-You can use the following command to list all your droplets and verify that the new one has been created:
+You can use the following command to list all your droplets and verify that if the new one has been created:
 ```
 doctl compute droplet list
 ```